intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Version 1 of the RFC Editor Model {{RFC5620}} specified the existence of the RFC Series Advisory Group (RSAG), which was no longer specified in version 2 of the Model.
 For the avoidance of doubt, this document affirms that the RSAG has been disbanded.
-(This is not to be confused with the RFC Series Approval Board (RSA>B<), which this document establishes.)
+(The RSAG is not to be confused with the RFC Series Approval Board (RSAB), which this document establishes.)

 ## Editorial Stream